top of page

 Recovery and Nutrition

-Clinical Symptoms during recovery
+Clinical Symptoms During Recovery

 Supplementary Nutrition

-Now supplementary nutrition comes to rescue immediately after the treatment or surgery.
-If the individual doesn’t co-operate for the recovery or is not in a position to consume anything orally or is not in a conscious state of mind, supplementary nutrition finds it’s place to save many adverse consequences.
+Now, supplementary nutrition comes to rescue immediately after the treatment or surgery.
+If the individual doesn’t co-operate for the recovery or is not in a position to consume anything orally or is not in a conscious state of mind, supplementary nutrition finds its place to save many adverse consequences.

 Comments